woo1976/llm/README.md

 ## Github repo searchbot agent to find out relevant code examples
 - This is an LLM agent example I built for searching relevant information from github repositories you want to search for.

-- OpenAI SDK was used as an LLM agent framework.
+### You may take one of the two different approaches to achieve the goal
-- Look at `./repo_searchbot/app.py` or `./repo_searchbot/github_repo_search_4.ipynb`, both of which contain the same code.
+- Approach 1: Look at `./repo_searchbot/app.py` or `./repo_searchbot/github_repo_search_4.ipynb`, both of which contain the same code.
+    - This used OpenAI SDK as an LLM agent framework.
+- Approach 2: Also, you can look at `./repo_searchbot/github_repo_search_aws_langgraph.py`.
+    - This used AWS OpenSearch Service, AWS Bedrock, and Langchain & Langgraph as agent frameworks.

 ---
 ### References